MicrosoftDocs/azure-devops-docs/docs/pipelines/policies/retention.md

 See [Testing access by user role](../../test/manual-test-permissions.md#access-by-user-role).

-## Run retention policies
+## Build retention policies

 In most cases you don't need to retain completed runs longer than a certain number of days.
-Using run retention policies, you can control **how many days** you want to keep each run before deleting it.
+Using retention policies, you can control **how many days** you want to keep each run before deleting it.

 ::: moniker range="<= tfs-2018"